 Description: Human readable description of the attribute

-Remapping list: Comma separated list of non-compliant attribute that should be remapped to the Standard one
+Remapping list: Comma separated list of non-compliant attributes that should be remapped to standard ones

 The standard attribute panel pops when you add a new standard attribute or edit an existing one:

 Any element of the standard attributes can then be filled or updated.

 Note: Any updates or additions to standard attributes are only applied to newly ingested logs.